karakun/karakun.github.io/webstart.md

 All this configurations can be easily done for a customer that bought commercial support at Karakun.
 The free to use <span class="text-highlight">Open<span>WebStart</span></span> builds are all configured in a default way.

 ### Roadmap
-Currently we are looking for funding.
-Once funding is secured, we will start development.
+A first base funding is secured and we start development mid of March.
-Beta tests might be availabe in Q2 2019.
+Beta tests will be available in Q2 2019.
 The following diagram shows the roadmap:

 ![roadmap]({{ "/assets/images/webstart/roadmap-karakun.png" | absolute_url }})